Got a query? Check out our frequently asked questions.

 What determines the excitation and emission of wavelengths of the CPNs™?

-It is the chemical structure of the polymer at the core of the CPNs™ that determines the wavelengths, allowing us to ultimately develop specific CPNs™ to cover the visible spectrum and beyond.
+It is the chemical structure of the polymer at the core of the CPNs™ that determines the wavelengths, allowing us to ultimately develop specific CPNs™ to cover the visible and infrared spectrum.